 College education represents a significant investment in your future, and cost is an important factor to consider.
 Mercyhurst University prides itself on being one of the most affordable and accessible private universities in the tri-state region and practically every incoming freshman receives financial aid in the form of scholarships, grants, work studies, and other programs.
-For information about cost and financial aid at our North East campus, visit our North East financial aid webpage.

 |Estimated Tuition, Fees and Costs (2020–21 Academic Year)|

 |Room and board (Baldwin/McAuley Hall Double)|

 |Total tuition, fees, room, and board (assuming Baldwin/McAuley Hall)|